Douyé: Early career

+Daddy Said So and Quatro

 After the two R&B albums, Douyé released Daddy Said So, a jazz album.
 Her father had insisted she try the genre in her career, a request he made to her when she was 11 and he was on his death bed.
 As a result, she began performing in jazz jams at the World Stage in Los Angeles, before recording the album.

-Daddy Said So features well-established jazz musicians including Ron Carter, Russell Malone, Kenny Barron, Roy McCurdy, John Beasley, John Clayton, and many more.

 "Douyé's first jazz record is substantial," reviewed All About Jazz.
 The album remained on the JazzWeek Airplay chart for 26 weeks.

 On 5 April 2019, Douyé released Quatro (Bossa Nova Deluxe) an album of Brazilian and African jazz interpretations of '50s and '60s bossa nova and samba music.
 The styling expansion was the result of a visit Douyé took to Bahia, Brazil, where she was influenced by the African people and customs of the Brazilian people of Bahia.

-Quatro (Bossa Nova Deluxe) has 16 tracks, and features many contributing musicians.
-Pianist John di Martino (Jon Hendricks, Pat Martino), Brazilian drummer Duduka Da Fonseca, bassist Boris Kozlov (Mingus Big Band), and percussionist Manolo Badrena (Weather Report, Ahmad Jamal) all perform on Jobim’s "How Insensitive."
-Jed Levy plays flute on "Summer Samba (So Nice)."
-Additionally, drummer Zack O'Farrill contributed on "Agua De Beber", along with trumpeter David Adewumi, on Horace Silver’s "Nica’s Dream," and Jobim's "One Note Samba."
-Bassist Phil Small joins the large ensemble on a rendition of "Lover Man".

-Brazilian guitarist Angelo Metz contributes four Jobim boss nova-style classics including "Triste," “Corcovado," “Wave," and "Girl From Ipanema."
-His quartet includes Venezuelan pianist Otmaro Ruiz and Colombian saxophonist/flutist Justo Almario (Mongo Santamaria).
-Drummer Evan Hyde plays on "Watch What Happens;" pianist Mike Eckroth adds "Once I Loved" that also features a flugelhorn solo by Freddie Hendrix; Brazilian guitarists Marcel Camargo and Romero Lumbarbo pair with Douyé on "Desafinado" and "Dindi," respectively.
-Brazilian jazz guitarist Romero Lumbardo arranged, produced and performed "Dindi", and soloed on "Blue Bossa".

 Quatro was voted as one of the best New Releases in the JazzTimes 2019 Reader's Poll.
 The album placed at number 18 on The Roots Music Reports Top Jazz Album Chart for the year 2019.

+2023 to present

+Douyé released her fifth studio album, The Golden Sèkèrè, in July 2023.
+George Harris of Jazz Weekly Magazine said "Douye’ does an excellent job bridging the gap between jazz and African sounds on this album of standards, presented through the lens of Africa’s horn."